Savvy travelers already know how fast, easy and affordable it can be to take the train from and to the plane.

 Departing Airline Passengers: From New York Penn Station or Newark Penn Station, buy your ticket, then board a Northeast Corridor or North Jersey Coast Line train to Newark Liberty International Airport Station.
 Consult departure screens for more information.

-TIP: Trains that stop at the airport are designated with an "EWR" on departure boards.
+TIP: Trains that stop at the airport are designated with an airplane or "EWR" on departure boards.

 Allow about 15 minutes to travel between the rail station and your airport terminal.